YawBoah/SURVEY-FORM/README.md

 This project is open-source and available under the [MIT License](LICENSE).
 Feel free to use, modify, or distribute it as needed.

 ## Acknowledgements
-This survey form template is based on the work of FreeCodeCamp.
+This survey form template is based on a work of FreeCodeCamp.
+Special thanks to FreeCodeCamp for their guidance in web development & web responsiveness.

 ---